Albert0i/RU204/Data101.md

-### Data 101 : The way to feed and misfeed a Redis database
+### Data 101 : The road to feed and misfeed a Redis database

 "There is no cause without consequences."